dronefly-garden/dronefly/docs/guide_for_participants.rst

 |image6|

-Inviting friends and other naturalist professionals to join us (if you use this, create from #introductions)
+Invite People - Inviting friends and other naturalist professionals to join us (if you use this, create from #introductions)

-Adjusting your notification settings (see :ref:`Appendix A - Notification Settings`)
+Notification Settings - Adjusting your notification settings (see :ref:`Appendix A - Notification Settings`)

-Allowing or prohibiting direct messages from other users
+Privacy Settings - Allowing or prohibiting direct messages from other users

-Changing your nickname (for instance, to add your location to your nickname, e.g. michaelpirrello \|\| Pennsylvania)
+Change Nickname - Changing your nickname (for instance, to add your location to your nickname, e.g. michaelpirrello \|\| Pennsylvania)

-Leaving (Hopefully you’ll never want to, but sometimes life gets in the way.)
+Leave Server - Leaving (Hopefully you’ll never want to, but sometimes life gets in the way.)

 Beneath the iNaturalist header bar is the channel list.
 Channels are